Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 The Fuji Kawaguchi-ko Herb Festival is an annual flower event held at the shore of Lake Kawaguchi in Yamanashi, Japan.

-The festival features around 100,000 stalks of lavender grown along the lakeside area, with the main areas for viewing the flowers being Yagizaki Park and Oishi Park.
+The festival features around 100,000 stalks of lavender grown along the lakeside.
+The main areas for viewing the flowers are Yagizaki Park and Oishi Park.

-There are various events held on the weekends, and visitors can enjoy the rejuvenating combination of a view of Mt.
+Various events are held on the weekends, and visitors can enjoy the rejuvenating combination of a view of Mt.
 Fuji and the scent of lavender.

 The festival runs for roughly a month, starting in mid-June.